 Dubai is not very walkable.
 First of all, most sights are far from one another and, second, the weather is hot most of the year.
-If you decide to stay in one area each day, it will already be saving you some money.
-If you are short on time and want to be more mobile, you can choose between the following transportation means: Public transportation, taxis, and the hop-on and hop-off buses.
+If you decide to stay in one area each day, it will save you some money.
+If you are short on time and want to be more mobile, you can choose between the following transportation means Public transportation, taxis, and hop-on and hop-off buses.

-The metro is comparably cheap (considering the rest of the prices in Dubai, one way is about 1€).
+The metro is comparably cheap (considering the rest of Dubai’s prices, one way is about 1€).
 However, since the metro stops are pretty spread out, I am not the biggest fan.
 I never really understood the bus system and did not really like it.
-But you can buy day tickets and if you do not mind a bit of walking, public transportation is the cheapest and the most environmentally friendly mode of transportation.
+But you can buy day tickets, and if you do not mind a bit of walking, public transportation is the cheapest and the most environmentally friendly mode of transportation.

 Spa and Beauty on a Budget in Dubai

 If you are into spa treatments and don’t want to miss out, don’t book a hotel treatment.
 Rather, book an appointment at a salon-like NStyle Beauty Salons.
 I liked their services and had several treatments.
 I was thrilled with the results.

 However, I recommend asking for the final price when it says “starting from.”